hrai/auto-save-vs-extension/README.md

 # auto-save-vs-extension

-An extension that automatically saves the file as you're working on it.
+A Visual Studio extension that automatically saves the file as you're working on it.

 There are 3 conditions when changed file/s is saved.